 New York Water Taxi is another popular aquatic shuttle.
 Hop-on and hop-off stops include Pier 84 (at West 44th Street), Christopher Street, the World Financial Center and Pier 1 in DUMBO.
 Check nywatertaxi.com for information on schedules and package deals.

 NY Waterway operates commuter ferries between points in Manhattan and New Jersey, and harbor and sightseeing cruises.
-The East River Ferry also provides a refreshing alternative to more traditional public transportation in the City (and breathtaking skyline views), with regular service to seven locations across three boroughs.
-A 74-foot ferry departs every 20 to 30 minutes from approximately 7am to 8:30pm on weekdays and every 45 minutes from approximately 9:30am to 9pm on weekends.
-Check the official schedule to confirm, as departure times vary in different seasons.
+The NYC Ferry also provides a refreshing alternative to more traditional public transportation in the City (and breathtaking skyline views), with regular service to multiple locations across Manhattan, Brooklyn and Queens.
+You can take a boat ride for the cost of a subway ride—and children under 44" ride for free.
+For the full map and schedule, visit the NYC Ferry website.

 Seeing New York by air is an unforgettable experience, and the City offers helicopter tours for the adventurous and just plain curious.
 Here are some choices: